road trip planning

 Get Your Car Checked Beforehand

 Your road trip can be over before it starts if your car is not up to the task.
-Before embarking on your journey, bring your car to an auto repair center for a thorough inspection.
+Before embarking on your journey, bring your car to a trusted auto repair shop for a thorough inspection.

 Check that tires are properly inflated and in solid condition, fluids are topped-off or changed if they are dirty or contaminated, radiator and cooling system are in proper operation, and belts and hoses are in good shape.